ZejdK/ChatApp/README.md

 Chat app project for Razvoj Programskih Rjesenja class

-#Quick start guide:
+# Quick start guide:
-make a configserv.json file and fill in the parameters
+make a configserv.json file inside the resources folder of ChatAppServerRelay module and fill in the following json
 ```
 {
     "serverPort": "",